AhmedMohamedZein/Storefront-Backend/README.md

  6. `npm run migrateDown` :

-       ill migrate the database down
+       Will migrate the database down

  ##  Documentation